yuhenghuang/yuhenghuang.github.io/source/_posts/algorithm-iterative-approach-of-postorder-tree-traversal.md

               // if super has no right child (m[super] = 0), or root is actually its detached right child res += abs(m[super] - root->val);
           }

+          // avoid memory leaking as the iteration breaks up the tree delete root;
         }

         if (!s.empty()) {